 Dear friend, I pray that you may enjoy good health and that all may go well with you, even as your soul [mind] is getting along well.
 3 John 12

 This blog refers to 20 Ways to Rock at Being a Mother No 7: Look After Your Body.
-Just wait, because looking after your Mind and your Spirit will be covered in two future blogs.
+Looking after your Mind and your Spirit is covered in the two following blog posts.

 One Mother’s Morning Routine